Package Registry

 Overview

 The GitLab Package Registry is an integrated feature of GitLab that allows to use GitLab as a private or public repository for various common software package managers.
 It enables teams to publish, share, and consume software packages and their dependencies alongside their source code within the same platform.
 GitLab Package Registry will replace Artifactory, as Artifactory is being phased out.
+The GitLab Package Registry is not meant for storing containers.

 Only package types that are generally available will be accepted by the package registry.
 For full list of supported packages (also those under development) see docs.